kathhess/read-later/README.md

 # Read Later

-A streamlined system for collecting, organizing, and managing articles for later reading.
-This project automates the process of gathering articles from various sources and storing them in an organized manner for future reference.
+A sophisticated AI-powered system for collecting, organizing, and managing articles for later reading.
+This project automates the process of gathering articles from various sources, processing them with AI, and generating valuable content from your reading notes.

 ## Overview

-Read Later is designed to simplify the process of saving articles for future reading.
-It uses email as a central collection point, leveraging the Gmail/Google ecosystem for robust automation and cross-platform accessibility.
+Read Later is designed to simplify your learning and content creation workflow.
+It uses email as a central collection point, leveraging the Gmail/Google ecosystem for initial data collection, and combines AI/ML techniques to provide intelligent content curation and knowledge synthesis.

 ## Process Diagram